MachineLemonade/docs/docs/new_sidebar.md

 #### Enterprise Edition
 - Overview - summary of each component
-- Submenu: Install GKE
+- Install GKE
-- Submenu: Install AWS
+- Install AWS
-- Submenu: Install General K8s
+- Install General K8s
-- Submenu:

 #### Using Astronomer
-- Submenu: UI+Terms
+- UI+Terms
-- Submenu: Managing users
+- Managing users
-- Submenu: Spinning up environments
+- Spinning up environments
-- Submenu: When to scale your instance
+- When to scale your instance
-- Submenu: Alerts
+- Alerts

-#### Integrating with Astronomer
+#### Integrating Services with Astronomer
 _Shows how to connect to external services_
-- Submenu: CI/CD
+- CI/CD
-- Submenu: Connecting to Redshift
+- Connecting to Redshift
-- Submenu: Other
+- Other
+- Datadog?

 #### Enterprise Edition
 _Everything you need for running Enterprise_